 You will be asked to submit your contact information and some details about yourself.
 You will be then sent an email to your nominated email account.
 Open that email and click on the link to start learning.

-Note: When you access the courses page you do not have to do the Level 0 course, you can go straight to Level 1.
+Note: When you access the courses page, although it is recommended, you do not have to do the Level 0 course before starting the Level 1.

 Little Athletics NSW conducts face-to-face practical entry-level officiating workshops that are suitable for parents who help at centre level.